 Bahia Honda State Park has it all: Top campsites and cabins plus great snorkeling

-Oct.
-12, 2017: Bahia Honda is closed due to damage from Hurricane Irma.
+Nov.
+14, 2017: Bahia Honda has re-opened for day use after damage from Hurricane Irma.
+Campgrounds and cabins are not open.
 Check the Florida park service for updates.

 People love Bahia Honda State Park because it has the best beaches in the Florida Keys.

 Me?
 I love it for its 100-year-old bridge.